The Many Household Uses For Butter

 Traditionally a Food With Many Purposes

-Used as a grease to loosen items or a lotion to soothe they quickly learned how important this kitchen essential was for a number of tasks around the home.
-Frontier women learned to reach out for a quick swab of butter to solve whichever household situation it might currently be required for.
+Used as a grease to loosen items or a lotion to soothe, butter has traditionally been used as an essential solution for a number of tasks around the home.
+Frontier women knew to reach out for a quick swab of butter to solve whichever household situation it might be required for.

 There is Nothing Quite Like the Taste of Creamy Smooth Butter

-This Kitchen Staple is More Than Just a Food
+This Kitchen Staple is More Than Just Food

 Butter is perfect for greasing up a cast iron pan.
 Simply apply a small dab or thin pat of butter into the pan then use a cotton rag to rub the butter over and throughout the pan.
 It will shine up beautifully.
 This greasy coating also serves to season cast iron so not only will your old pans come out gleaming they will also not be so likely to have food stick to them in future uses.

 Butter can also be used to prevent a knife from sticking.
-This can be especially helpful when cutting dough or other foods which can have a tendency to cling to the cutter.
 A thin layer of butter helps make this basic kitchen utensil silky smooth and much abler to cut sticky foods without issue.
+This can be especially helpful when cutting dough or other foods which have a tendency to cling to the cutter.

 Busy in the kitchen?
 If a pot is starting to boil a little too quickly than a little plop of butter into the water will effectively stop the water from boiling over.
-While a teaspoon of butter in the spaghetti or macaroni pot will help to keep these starchy foods from sticking to the pot.
+And if you are cooking something starchy a teaspoon of butter in the spaghetti, macaroni, or rice pot will help to keep these starchy foods from sticking to the pot.

 Butter, margarine, or salad dressing which do you use ?

-When used as a hand cream butter helps to keep cuticles soft and flexible.
-Throughout the day apply a little dab around the fingernails to keep your nails less brittle or prone to breakage.
+When used as a hand cream butter can help to keep cuticles soft and flexible.
+Apply a small dab around the fingernails often throughout the day to help keep your nails less brittle or prone to breakage.

 Butter can even be used as a massage cream and after the massage will leave your skin smelling fresh and feeling smooth to the touch.
 It also makes a suitable replacement for shaving cream and can be used for this purpose when the need arises.